A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Algorithmically Defining the Subspace Mapping

 Many RANSAC algorithms use the total number of inliers to estimate how well the model explains the data; however, we wish all parts of our subspace to fit equally well.
 If the grasps for a few objects contain all the inliers and grasps for all other objects are far from the subspace, we do not consider this to be a sufficiently good model, even if it has the highest total number of inliers.
 We want our model to be able to grasp all the objects in our dataset.
 So, we use a tiered metric which considers the quality of fit in all parts of the subspace.

 Our tiered metric has 4 components, ranked by importance: \begin{enumerate} \item Minimum number of inliers per object, over all the objects in our set.
-For example, if each object has at least one inlying grasp, then we consider that model to be better than a model where one or more of the objects have no inliers, because we can grasp all the objects in our object set. \item Number of objects which have the minimum number of inliers.
-If the minimum number of inliers is one, if only one object has one inlier and all other objects have more than one inlier, this is preferable to all of the objects only having one inlier. \item Total number of inliers across all grasps.
+If each object has at least one inlying grasp, then we consider that model to be better than a model where one or more of the objects have no inliers, because we can grasp all the objects in our object set. \item Number of objects which have the minimum number of inliers.
+If only one object has one inlier and all other objects have more than one inlier, this is preferable to all of the objects only having one inlier. \item Total number of inliers across all grasps.
 The higher the number of inliers, the better the model. \item Sum of the distances (error) between all the grasps and the subspace.
 The model with the lower error is better. \end{enumerate}

-When two models tie in one or more of the metrics, the subsequent tier is used as a tiebreaker to determine the best model between two hypotheses.
+If two hypotheses tie in one or more metrics, the subsequent tier is the tiebreaker which determines the best model.

-Once we have generated and tested a sufficient number of hypotheses, the hypothesis model which explained the data the best, as defined by our metric, is considered to be the model of our subspace.
+Once we have tested a sufficient number of hypotheses, the hypothesis model which explained the data the best, as defined by our metric, is considered to be the model of our subspace.

-We perform one more processing step to find our final model.
-The same preliminary testing which indicated the best origin for the subspace model was Object 8 also showed that this was not the best origin when we combined the mappings for two hands into a complete teleoperation pipeline.
-For the final processing step, we choose a grasp from a different object to serve as the origin; empirically, we have found Object 1 to serve best in this role.
-For the robot hand, we move the origin to the grasp from $\mathcal{G}_{object1}$ that is closest to the original subspace.
+We perform one more processing step to find our final model. \remindtext{3-5}{The same preliminary testing which indicated the best origin for the subspace model was Object 8 also showed that this was not the best origin when we combined the mappings for two hands into a complete teleoperation pipeline.
+For the final processing step, we choose a grasp from a different object to serve as the origin; empirically, we have found Object 1 to serve best in this role.} For the robot hand, we move the origin to the grasp from $\mathcal{G}_{object1}$ that is closest to the original subspace.
 For the human hand, we ask the teloperator to grasp a model of Object 1, and use the resulting pose as the subspace origin.
 Performing this additional step for every teleoperator also calibrates the mapping to the dimensions of their hand.